14th April: Doritos wins Warc Social Strategy Priz

 Among them is Baba Shetty, who joined DigitasLBi as chief strategy and media officer earlier this year, having previously been CEO at Newsweek/The Daily Beast.
 His new role involves the oversight of media, content and social capabilities.

-In an exclusive video interview with Warc, Pete Blackshaw, Nestlé's global head of digital and social media, argued: "We tend to ignore the fundamentals as we pursue the shiny new object."
+exclusive video interview with Warc, Pete Blackshaw, Nestlé's global head of digital and social media, argued: "We tend to ignore the fundamentals as we pursue the shiny new object."

 Brand-builders who remained focused on "the core fundamentals of marketing" tended to "get ahead the fastest and justify the biggest budgets," he added.